 SEOs referred to the upcoming update as “Mobilegeddon”.
 The update specifically targeted sites that did not have a mobile version of a page or that had poor mobile usability.
 Essentially, it would give a boost in the SERPs to sites that were mobile-friendly, which would devalue sites that were not.

 Responsive website design is a big step towards making your site mobile-friendly, but you also need to ensure mobile UX is integrated into the design.
 Simply having a responsive site does not automatically make it mobile-friendly or fast.
 A mobile-friendly, responsive site that focuses on speed and usability should be the goal for your website.
 This is especially important in the current landscape where search is operating with mobile-first indexing instead of desktop-first indexing.

 RankBrain was released in October 2015.
 Since it deals with context and the meaning behind queries, it could be considered as related to Hummingbird, but it is an important part of how Google’s algorithm operates.

 RankBrain is a machine learning system that focuses on relevance factors for queries; basically, it focuses on context and searcher intent while also constantly changing, updating, and improving as it continues to gather data and learn.
 The appearance of RankBrain shifted the focus of content even more towards comprehensiveness and relevance.

-Technology is always changing and evolving, which means search engines are as well to stay relevant.
-Building a site with good design and user experience principles in mind and following SEO best practices is a good start.
+These are just a few of the important Google updates to know about.
+But, technology is always changing and evolving, which means search engines are as well to stay relevant.
+Building a site with good design and user experience principles in mind, following SEO best practices, and avoiding common SEO mistakes is a good start.
 Iterative improvements and ongoing SEO and marketing are even better.